bitcraze/aideck-gap8-examples/docs/test-functions/wifi-streamer.md

 $ cfloader flash examples/other/wifi-img-streamer/BUILD/GAP8_V2/GCC_RISCV_FREERTOS/target.board.devices.flash.img deck-bcAI:gap8-fw -w radio://0/80/2M
 ```

-**Note**: if you get `Unable to find image 'aideck-with-autotiler:latest' locally`, make sure that you have done [this step of the getting started guide](https://www.bitcraze.io/documentation/tutorials/getting-started-with-aideck/#setup-the-autotiler-in-docker) properly.
+**Note**: if you get `Unable to find image 'aideck-with-autotiler:latest' locally`, make sure that you have done [the getting started guide](https://www.bitcraze.io/documentation/tutorials/getting-started-with-aideck/) of the 'Setting up development environment' properly.
 Or replace it with the autotiler-less docker image bitcraze/aideck

 ## Starting the viewer

 In order to start the viewer, you will need to the [python package of opencv](https://pypi.org/project/opencv-python/?msclkid=d7172048cae011ecb4ebefc85fe0fc45).
-Since this has a conflict with the [opencv-python-headless](https://pypi.org/project/opencv-python-headless/) that is a requirement for the [CFclient](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/), it is important to make a python virtual environment like [venv](https://docs.python.org/3/library/venv.html) or an alternative.
+Do check [this issue](https://github.com/bitcraze/crazyflie-clients-python/issues/611) if you also use the cfclient.

-Install opencv python in that python environment as:
+Install opencv python

 ```shell
 $ pip install opencv-python